The RA Girl

 First is the worst, 2nd is the best..........................

 I am so grateful that I had the option to choose another doctor after my first appointment with Dr. Dick Head!
-It is overwhelming looking for doctors and I feel the best way to find a good doctor is by asking around.
-Luckily, I have a friend whose mom is a nurse and she also has RA.
-So, I absolutely trusted her judgement.
-I called her the minute I stepped out of the office of my first RA doctor and asked for a recommendation.
-I took her advice and called the doctor she suggested, boy am I glad I did that.
-Unfortunately, it was month wait time to get in, but I understood the reason for the wait.Now, this doctor is in Chicago and I live 3 hours away, but I decided it made sense.
-I have family in Chicago and love a good excuse to go do some shopping, so why not get the best medical care.
-When the big day came I was prepared.
-I had my notebook full of questions and all medical records from previous appointments.
-As soon as I walked in the building I was relaxed.
+It is overwhelming looking for providers, and I feel the best way to find a good doctor is by asking around.
+Luckily, I have a friend whose mom is a nurse, and she also has RA.
+So, I trusted her judgment.
+I took her advice and called the doctor she suggested, boy, am I glad I did that.
+Unfortunately, it was another month wait time to get in, but I understood the reason for the wait.
+Now, this doctor is in Chicago, and I live three hours away, but I decided it made sense.
+I have family in Chicago and love a good excuse to do some shopping, so why not get the best medical care.
+This also makes me dread going far less than I normally would.
+When the big day came, I was prepared.
+I had my notebook full of questions and all my medical records from previous appointments.
+As soon as I walked in the building, I was relaxed.
 The office was modern, comfortable, and everyone was very kind.
 This immediately put me at ease.
-I checked in and was given the usual paperwork to complete.
-I wasn't even done filling them out when they called my name.
-My mom and I walked back and sat in room for a few short minutes before my nurse came in.
+I checked in and started the usual paperwork.
+I wasn't even done filling it out when they called my name.
+My mom and I walked back and sat in a room for a few short minutes before my nurse came in.
 She checked my vitals and told me the Doctor would be right in, and she was!
 I liked her instantly.
-She had an incredible bed side manner.
-She listened to all my questions and helped me to understand why my body was doing this and feeling that.
-So, I am not crazy?
-AWESOME!!!
+She had an incredible bedside manner.
+She listened to all my questions and helped me to understand why my body being such a jerk.
 She made great suggestions for supplements to add to my diet.
 She was incredibly confident and had it together, I trusted her completely.
-She spent a good amount of time with me and had just returned from an RA conference and had some very useful information.
-After she finished writing my prescriptions said something that has stuck with me, "Carrie, you are young and you will see a cure in your life time, for now, we are going to get you feeling better while we wait".
+She spent a good amount of time with me and had just returned from an RA conference and had some very useful information for me.
+After she finished writing my prescriptions said something that has stuck with me, "Carrie, you are young and you will see a cure in your lifetime, for now, we are going to get you feeling better while we wait."
 Whether or not this is true, I started tearing up.
-She had given me the most valuable perscription any doctor can write, hope.
+She had given me the most valuable prescription any doctor can write, hope.
 I left there the happiest I had been in months.
-I saw light at the end of the tunnel, I felt like everything was going to be ok.
+I saw a light at the end of the tunnel; I felt like everything was going to be ok.
 I spent the rest of the day gushing over her like you would a new boyfriend.
 My mom was just as happy as I was.
-I left with a plan of attack and have been working at it every since!
+I left with a plan of attack and have been working at it ever since!